jrpool/jsonresume-theme-a11y/README.md

 Contemplated future work includes:

-- Investigating accessibility flaws reported by Siteimprove (see above table).
+- Investigating accessibility flaws reported by the Siteimprove Accessibility Checker (see above table).
 - Performing human accessibility tests.
-- Extension of the theme’s functionality to cover compatibility with commonly used résumé parsers.
+- Extending the theme’s functionality to cover compatibility with commonly used résumé parsers.

 ## Usage

 ### Introduction

-The `jsonresume` project lets you create a JSON-format source file and automatically generate HTML and PDF from it, with any of over 200 themes.
+The `jsonresume` project lets you create a JSON-format source file and automatically generate HTML and PDF from it, with any of [over 200 themes](https://www.npmjs.com/search?q=jsonresume-theme).
 Each theme determines what parts of your document will appear in the output, and how the output will be formatted.

 This theme, `jsonresume-theme-a11y`, gives you more control over your résumé than other themes do.
 In order to enable that control, this theme defines a new standard for the JSON source file.
 The standard is more liberal: It gives you more flexibility.
 But it also imposes some requirements that you must satisfy in order to exercise your additional power.